Sancauid/clearstone-sdk/README.md

 *   ✅ **Declarative Policy-as-Code:** Write policies as simple Python functions using the `@Policy` decorator.
 No YAML or complex DSLs.
 *   ✅ **Seamless LangChain Integration:** Drop the `PolicyCallbackHandler` into any LangChain agent to enforce policies at runtime.
 *   ✅ **Rich Pre-Built Policy Library:** Get started in minutes with 15+ production-ready policies for cost control, RBAC, PII redaction, security alerts, and more.
+*   ✅ **Human-in-the-Loop Controls:** Pause agent execution for manual approval with the `PAUSE` action and `InterventionClient` for high-stakes decisions.
 *   ✅ **Pre-Deploy Validation:** Catch buggy, slow, or non-deterministic policies *before* they reach production with the `PolicyValidator`.
 *   ✅ **Line-by-Line Debugging:** Understand exactly why a policy made a decision with the `PolicyDebugger`'s execution trace.
 *   ✅ **Performance Metrics:** Track policy execution times, identify bottlenecks, and analyze decision patterns with `PolicyMetrics`.